meteor/galaxy-docs/content/apm-debugging-meteor-response-time-bottlenecks.md

 > We can also look at the **login** method at that time and find out what's really happened for that as well.

-This is how you can use Kadira to debug a response time issue in your app.
+This is how you can use Meteor APM to debug a response time issue in your app.
 Depending on your app and the case, the individual steps could change slightly, but this is the process you can use.